kamzone/3msg/README.md

 ## Troubleshooting

-`error: couldn't find modem` -> If you encounter this one, probably variable `$modem_no` has inproper value.
+`error: couldn't find modem` -> If you encounter this one, probably variable `$modem_no` has improper value.
 Run mmcli -L to determine your modem number. <br>

 ### Tested wwan cards
 -> EM7455 (Dell Latitude E7270) <br>